usnistgov/mobile-threat-catalogue/_ecosystem-threats/ECO-3.md

     ThreatOrigin: "Security Guidance for Critical Areas of Mobile Computing [^196]"
     ExploitExample:
     CVEExample:
+    PossibleCountermeasures:
-    PossibleCountermeasures: "Only allow apps to be installed from authorized app stores."
+        "Only allow apps to be installed from authorized app stores.":
+            -
 ---